contensis/contensis.github.io/docs-src/content-types/update-a-content-type.md

 You can update the description in the *Details* panel of the content type.

-You will need to save and publish any changes for them to take effect.
+You will need to save and publish any changes for the content type to be updated.